britishtea/bitches/docs/HELP.md

 * `!imdb searchterm`: sends you a summary of a movie.
 * `!imdb imdb_id`: sends you a summary of the movie what that imdb id.
 * `!imdb --detail searchterm`: sends you just that detail about a movie (e.g. `!imdb --runtime amelie`).
+* `!imdb more`: sends you a link to a search query on IMDb (in case bitches fucked up).

 Possible details are `title`, `imdb_id`, `tagline`, `plot`, `runtime`, `rating`, `release_date`, `poster_url`, `certification`, `trailer`, `genres`, `writers`, `directors` and `actors`.